Dementia and Memory Problems

 Mild Cognitive Impairment (MCI).

-in any one year.
-We can't yet identify those people who will go on
+dementia in any one year.
+We can't yet identify those people who

 What can cause dementia?